mattermost/docs/source/administration/config-settings.md

 **Log To The Console** (`"EnableConsole": true`)

-"true": Output log messages to the console based on **ConsoleLevel** option.
+`true`: Output log messages to the console based on **ConsoleLevel** option.
 The server writes messages to the standard output stream (stdout).

 **Console Log Level** (`"ConsoleLevel": "DEBUG"`)